Meal Maker Curry Recipe | Soya Chunks Curry

 Serving Suggestions

-Serve meal maker curry hot or very warm with Roti or Paratha for dipping, or enjoy with simple Steamed Basmati Rice, Jeera Rice or Ghee Rice if you are gluten-free.
-You can also serve this soya vadi curry as a side gravy with Vegetable Biryani or Pulao.
+Serve meal maker curry hot or very warm with Roti or Paratha for dipping, or enjoy with simple steamed basmati rice, Jeera Rice or Ghee Rice if you are gluten-free.
+You can also serve this soya vadi curry as a side gravy with Vegetable Dum Biryani or Pulao.

 Storage

 - Choose the right sized soya chunks: In India, soya chunks come in three basic varieties.
 For this soya chunks curry recipe, you can use either the regular soya chunks or mini chunks.
-Do not use the soya granules in this soya chunks curry recipe.
-Make sure to check the soya chunks expiry date and not use if they have gone rancid or have an off odor.
+Do not use the soya granules in this curry recipe.
+Make sure to check the meal maker expiry date and not use if they have gone rancid or have an off odor.

 - Coconut Milk Options: Coconut milk adds some rich creaminess to this meal maker curry.
 You can use canned or homemade thick coconut milk, or add coconut cream as well.
 Adjust water as needed if using coconut cream.
 Alternatively, you can add ground cashews or almond flour to thicken the gravy in place of coconut milk.